Zacaria/apidays-2023/docs/Presentation.md

 }
 ```

-Make it clear of what could go wrong
+Clarify what could go wrong

 ----